 Stay Hydrated And Eat Well

 Remember, your breast milk is 88 percent water which means hydration is what makes most of your breast milk.
 If you stay dehydrated, you will notice a decrease in your breast milk.

 Therefore, it is essential to drink at least 11 to 12 glasses of water a day so that your breast milk can increase.
 In addition to that, healthy food is the key to a hefty milk supply.
 If you eat more, you will notice an improvement in your and your baby’s health.

 Is breastfeeding for too long dangerous for the child’s health?

 Breastfeeding can never be dangerous for your child; however, the World Health Organisation recommends the new mother to exclusively breastfeed the child until six months of their lives and then partially breastfeed them till two years.

 There is no harm in breastfeeding your baby for extended years, as the research suggests.
 However, it may have some psychological effect on the mother or the baby, but these studies aren’t yet backed by evidence.

 Why is breastfeeding essential?

 Many mothers refuse to breastfeed their babies; however, there are many health benefits your newborns and toddlers can get from the mother’s milk.
-For instance, breast milk contains essential fats, nutrients, and antibodies that help in strengthening their immune system, brain, bones, and overall health.

 How to increase breastmilk supply?